gemeauxph/MaterialLoadingIndicator/README.md

 Description
 ------------
 A simple implementation of [Material Progress Indicators](https://material.io/components/progress-indicators).
-This library allows the showing of progress indicators anywhere in the app programmatically.
+This library allows showing of progress indicators anywhere in the app programmatically without needing to create a layout file and customize the progress indicator to your needs.
 Minimum Android API level 21 (Lollipop).

 ## Gradle Dependency